 Connie’s Lyme Disease Letter includes guidelines for a physician plus a sample letter.

 Disability Evaluation in a Nutshell — For Chronic Fatigue Syndrome.
-This ebook includes a great, detailed sample letter.
-This webpage is a little weird.
-Scroll down and make sure to order the one that says “for Chronic Fatigue Syndrome.”
-It costs $5.
+This ebook includes a excellent, detailed sample letter.
+The ebook cost $5 and you can order it online.
+Make sure to order the one that says “for Chronic Fatigue Syndrome.”

 Tulip’s Chronic Fatigue Syndrome Letter – Tulip worked with her doctors to create this letter for her LTD appeal.